WilliamY97/LearningJournal/Coding Questions/Two Pointers/README.md

 sides.
 NOTE: Remember to keep track of when we re-valuate which wall is higher and when we're moving the walls to collect water that l is smaller than r pointer index.

 **125. Valid Palindrome**

+Strategy is to have two pointers.
+Any thing that isn't alphanumeric we skip.
+Check if they're equal - if not it's not palindrome.
+Then move both pointers.
+If left < right at the end, then we know it's a palindrome